jsangalang/Genome_Sequencing_Analysis/README.md

 - Step 2. deploy workflow

 Create a directory for your project, then create soft links to your datasets in the directory DNA_samples.
-Please make sure that the name of the files terminated with _0.fastq.gz, _1.fastq.gz or _2.fastq.gz.
+Please make sure that the pattern of files name is {file_name}_[012].fastq.gz.
 Moreover, keep in mind that the softlinks should be always accessible on the work nodes.

 ```
 $ cd /mnt/beegfs/scratch/username/yourprojectdir